 Private building owners are encouraged to consider legal representation regarding your property, commercial, contractual and compensation/litigation rights.
 This may require you to engage a commercial or litigation lawyer, rather than a generalist legal firm.
 The “find a solicitor” function on the Queensland Law Society's website could be of assistance.

 Combustible cladding checklist

 On 1 October 2018, owners of certain private buildings were compelled through the Building and Other Legislation (Cladding) Amendment Regulation 2018 to complete a combustible cladding checklist to determine the type of cladding material used on their building and whether any further assessment is required.
 To support the regulation, a dedicated Safer Buildings website (hosted by the QBCC) has been established.

-A Guideline (PDF, 1.72MB) is available to provide owners of particular private buildings, building industry professionals and fire engineers with information on how to meet their respective obligations under the regulation to complete the combustible cladding checklist.
+A Guideline (PDF, 1720.53 KB) is available to provide owners of particular private buildings, building industry professionals and fire engineers with information on how to meet their respective obligations under the regulation to complete the combustible cladding checklist.
 This information supplements and extends the guidance information available on the Safer Buildings website.

 Building owners that progress to Part 3 of the combustible cladding checklist need to seek the services of a fire engineer.
 In some cases, the fire engineer may identify that short-term risk mitigation and cladding rectification work may be necessary.

 A snapshot as of 29 May 2023 is:

 - Over 18,000 private buildings have been cleared with no cladding fire risk